aggrand/kube-workshop/00-pre-reqs/readme.md

 brew install --cask docker
 ```

-Without Homebrew, download the dmg [here](https://docs.docker.com/desktop/install/mac-install/).
+If not using Homebrew, download the dmg [here](https://docs.docker.com/desktop/install/mac-install/).

-Go ahead and start the Docker app using the app launcher.
+Go ahead and start the Docker app using the app launcher, it can take a while on the first load.

 ### 🧊 Install Minikube